ToyDragon/ScryfallDataProcessor/README.md

 or

-> sfData -a -i ../../Data/AllCards.json
+> sfdata -a -i ../../Data/AllCards.json

+Use the optional -f flag to override the 1 day cooldown on updated the AllSets.json file.
+Be mindful of your impact on Scryfall please.

+> sfdata -a -f

 Use the -p flag to construct the indices, optionally with a map template file or the default if not specified.
 > sfdata -p

 or

-> sfData -p ./spanishCards.json
+> sfdata -p ./spanishCards.json

+Use the optional -o flag to specify a different output directory

+> sfdata -p -o ../../Data/Indices

 The default indices are:
 ./Files/SetCodeToName.json - Maps set codes to set names